 4. Change Communication Patterns

-Instead of spending time online messaging your friends and family, set up a time to meet in person--if applicable or call them.
+Instead of spending time online messaging your friends and family, set up a time to meet in person--if applicable.
 As you change your communication patterns, you'll lessen your need to be online.

 To dovetail off the previous point, along with shifting communication patterns you should make spending time with friends and loved ones a priority.
 Take your parents to dinner, set up a regular coffee hour with friends, or join Meet Up groups to find people with similar interests.
 The more you socialize, the more you develop your interpersonal skills and build stronger relationships with those you care about the most.